 Cotyledons

-Cotyledons are the first set of leaves a plant send after germinating.
+Cotyledons are the first set of leaves a plant sends after germinating.

 A cutting